US Secretary of State Blinken in Kyiv, warns Russia could attack “at very short notice”

-The US Secretary of State Antony Blinken arrived in Kyiv to show US solidarity with Ukraine and warned Russia could attack “at very short notice” as the frenetic diplomatic effort continues to stave off a threat of the invasion of Ukraine, America’s top diplomat said at a press conference on January 19.
+US Secretary of State Antony Blinken arrived in Kyiv to show US solidarity with Ukraine and warned Russia could attack “at very short notice” as the frenetic diplomatic effort continues to stave off a threat of the invasion of Ukraine, speaking at a press conference on January 19.

-Blinken arrived a day after Germany’s new Foreign Minister Annalena Baerbock was also in the Ukrainian capital before travelling on to Moscow to meet her counterparty Russian foreign minister Sergei Lavrov, with much the same message and symbolism.
+Blinken arrived a day after Germany’s new foreign minister, Annalena Baerbock, was also in the Ukrainian capital before travelling on to Moscow to meet her counterpart, Russian Foreign Minister Sergei Lavrov, with much the same message and symbolism.

 Blinken met with President Volodymyr Zelenskiy and Foreign Minister Dmytro Kuleba and is due to travel on to Berlin on January 20 before meeting with Lavrov in Geneva at the end of the week for another round of talks.

-The diplomatic efforts comes after the Russian Foreign Ministry issued a eight point list of demands including “legal guarantees” for no further eastward expansion of Nato that lead to a week of meetings that ultimately ended with a meeting between Russia and the OSCE on December 13 with both sides doing little more than laying out their respective positions.
+The diplomatic effort comes after the Russian Foreign Ministry issued an eight-point list of demands, including “legal guarantees” for no further eastward expansion of Nato that led to a week of meetings that ultimately ended with a meeting between Russia and the OSCE on December 13, with both sides doing little more than laying out their respective positions.

 Russian invasion imminent